 Estimate What Property You Can Afford

 You need to work out what you can reasonably afford before taking a step further.
 This should take into account your current income and what the lender is likely to lend you based on this.
 A rough estimate of what banks will lend is usually 4.5 times your annual salary.
 Therefore, if you earn £18,000 a year, the bank may lend you up to £81,000.
 However, this is a guideline, not a definite amount.
-As the lender will take into consideration, other factors too mentioned below.
+As the lender will take into consideration, you can find more information here by reading through other factors mentioned below.

 How Much Should You Save?